 The Employee Assistance Program (EAP) is a free and confidential program which aims to enhance the emotional, mental and general psychological wellbeing of MOP(S) Act employees and their immediate family and household members.
 More information and contact details for the EAP services are available here.

-A list of Wellbeing and HR Advice and Support contacts can be found under Related Resources.
+A list of Wellbeing and HR Advice and Support contacts can be found under Related Resources, (example below).

 If you have any questions regarding HR and support please don’t hesitate to contact the MaPS Help Desk.